Pinky Mitchell: Inaugural world light welterweight champion, 1922

 In 1922 Mike Collins, the publisher of a Minneapolis weekly newspaper, the Boxing Blade, created the light welterweight category and asked his readers to vote for the man they felt was the best fighter at 140 pounds.
 Mitchell won the balloting and was recognized on November 15, 1922, as the first world light welterweight champion.
 The National Boxing Association (NBA) followed suit and recognized Mitchell as champion.

 Mitchell lost to Benny Leonard on May 29, 1923, in a ten round technical knockout in Chicago.
 Leonard's win was one of many against world champions, though the fight was not a title fight.
 As Leonard refused to weigh in, neither his world lightweight or Mitchell's world junior welterweight titles were at stake.
 After a slow first five rounds with few blows, Leonard took the lead in the remaining rounds with the exception of the eighth and ninth.
 In the eight, Mitchell scored with four rights to the chin of Leonard.
 Though both boxers scored points, Leonard seemed to have the edge from the fifth.
 In the tenth, Leonard dropped Pinky to the mat, and upon arising, he knocked him to the mat a second time.
 The referee called an end to the match, resulting in a technical knockout.
 Immediately afterwards, Pinkie's brother Ritchie believed a foul had been committed, claiming Leonard had hit Pinky when he was down on one knee on the mat, but the referee disagreed.
 The Buffalo Courier wrote that Leonard was in the motions of hitting Pinky when he was on one knee, but that the referee waved him away before the blow occurred.
 Regardless, a fight between Richie and Davey Mitchell, the referee, ensued that ended in a near riot among the spectators.
 The police put down the protests with their billy clubs, though no arrests were made.
 Despite the protests, the charity event ended with a win by Leonard and no foul called by the referee against Mitchell in the tenth.

 Mitchell defended his title at least six times.
-One of those defenses, a 1925 fight against James "Red" Herring, was mired in controversy.
-Herring won by disqualification and claimed the light welterweight championship.
-The Wisconsin Commission and the NBA both declined to recognize Herring as champion, however.
+One of those defenses, a 1925 fight against James "Red" Herring, was mired in controversy: Herring won by disqualification after Mitchell hit him on the break and claimed the light welterweight championship; the Wisconsin Commission and the NBA both declined to recognize Herring as champion, however, claiming that agreed conditions unobserved during the match meant that the disqualification was not grounds for the title to change hands.

+After losing to Harmon, Mitchell then lost a newspaper decision to Willie Harmon in a non-title bout.
+In an unprecedented move, Mitchell returned his purse to his promoter as redress for his poor performance; it was later revealed that his brother, Billy Mitchell, was in fact his promoter as well as his manager.
+Following this bout, Harmon claimed Mitchell's NYSAC title after it appeared that Mitchell had temporarily vacated it to fight at welterweight.